 Hair loss is a very common and most men and women will experience it at one stage throughout their life.
 Hair loss can happen for a number of different reasons, and in some cases, it’s completely normal and is nothing to worry about.

-As mentioned above, we’re all prone to losing hair and naturally you’ll notice this when you brush your hair or when you’re washing your hair.
+As mentioned above, we’re all prone to thinning hair and naturally you’ll notice this when you brush your hair or when you’re washing your hair.
 For some, you might notice you’re losing more than your normal level of daily hair, if you run your fingers through your hair and it comes away with clumps of hair, or you find clumps of hair when washing your hair, it could mean your hair is thinning.

 For those with thicker hair, you’ll know that you can feel the weight of your hair when you’re styling it.
 One give away for thinning hair is how you might notice the weight of your hair changing, it might seem lighter than normal – this could be due to your hair thinning.